2001–02 in English football: Ipswich fall from grace

 A year after qualifying for the UEFA Cup and earning George Burley the Manager of the Year award, Ipswich Town dropped back into Division One.
 The Suffolk side had looked doomed by Christmas after winning just one of their first 18 Premiership games.
 Then came a turnaround in form which saw them win seven out of eight fixtures and climb to 12th place, suggesting that they were safe.
 But another decline set in, and this time Ipswich were unable to halt it.
 Their relegation was confirmed with a 5–0 defeat away to runners-up Liverpool on the final day of the season.

 Joining Ipswich in Division One would be already doomed Derby County and Leicester City, both going down after six seasons in the Premiership, the last of which had seen three different men take charge of the team.

 West Brom and Birmingham back in the big time

 West Bromwich Albion and Birmingham City, who had last played in the top flight in 1985–86, were finally promoted back to the top division with Albion as Division One runners-up and Birmingham as playoff winners.
-In an ironic twist, Albion had overtaken another local rival in Wolverhampton Wanderers, which had been out of the top flight even longer, in the race for the run for second place by winning seven of their final nine league games.
+Albion had overtaken another local rival in Wolverhampton Wanderers, which had been out of the top flight even longer, in the race for the run for second place by winning seven of their final nine league games.
 Birmingham's triumph was sealed by a penalty-shoot out win over Norwich at the Millennium Stadium.
 They followed champions Manchester City, managed by Kevin Keegan, into the Premiership.